danfitz/diyReact/GUIDE.md

     props: {
       children: [element],
     },
-    // And we store our last committed fiber tree
+    // And during render, we store our last committed
-    // inside our current fiber tree too!
+    // fiber tree's root as the ALTERNATE of our WIP root
     alternate: currentRoot;
   }
 };